Instantons and Annular Khovanov Homology: Introduction

 In this paper all versions of Khovanov homologies are defined over $\mathbb{Z}$ unless otherwise specified.
 All the instanton Floer homologies are defined over $\mathbb{Z}$ unless we specify the coefficients or the Floer homology group is defined as a generalized eigenspace for an operator.
 We use complex coefficients whenever we take the generalized eigenspaces.

 \emph{Acknowledgments.} The author would like to thank the hospitality of Yi Ni, Siqi He and Qiongling Li during a visit to CalTech where most progress of this work was made.
-This paper owes a lot to the work of Kronheimer-Mrowka and Ethan Street.
+This paper owes a lot to the work of Kronheimer, Mrowka and Street.
+The author was supported by National Key R\&D Program of China 2020YFA0712801 and NSFC 12071005.